Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 The identity resolution service receives mapped customer records from both sources.
 Deterministic matching links records sharing a tax ID.
 Probabilistic matching scores name and address similarity for records without a shared key.
 Match groups are formed, reviewed against confidence thresholds, and merged.

-Survivorship rules specify: legal name comes from the ERP (system of record), contact email comes from the CRM (most frequently updated), and billing address uses the most recent timestamp.
+Survivorship rules specify that legal name comes from the ERP, contact email comes from the CRM, and billing address uses the most recent timestamp.
 The output is a golden customer entity with a stable UUID.
 Losing attribute values are preserved as provenance-linked alternates.

 6.4 Validate Constraints

 The golden customer entity passes through the semantic QA gate.
-The shapes graph specifies: Customer must have legalName (required, string), taxId (required, pattern-matched), status (required, value in {active, inactive, prospect}), and at least one hasContract relationship.
+The shapes graph specifies that Customer must have legalNametaxIdstatus, and at least one hasContract relationship.

 If a customer fails the taxId pattern check, validation returns a structured error.
 Hard failures block publishing.
-Soft failures (e.g., missing hasContract for a newly onboarded customer) are flagged for review and published with a quality annotation.
+Soft failures, such as a missing hasContract for a newly onboarded customer, are flagged for review and published with a quality annotation.

 6.5 Publish and Serve

 Validated customer entities are written to the context store with provenance metadata: source system, extraction run ID, merge timestamp, and confidence score.
-A serving contract defines the customer entity's API shape, access scope (which consumers see which attributes), freshness SLA (nightly batch plus streaming updates), and quality tier (hard-validated vs. soft-flagged).
+A serving contract defines the customer entity's API shape, access scope, freshness SLA, and quality tier.

 An AI agent building a support summary retrieves the customer entity via the serving layer.
-The response includes the customer's golden record, related contracts (via graph traversal), and provenance metadata.
+The response includes the customer's golden record, related contracts through graph traversal, and provenance metadata.
 The agent can cite the source of each fact in its output.

 Build vs. Buy Decision Points